cocos3d/cocos3d/README.md

 	the relative path cannot be correctly resolved on your system, or the resulting links to the cocos2d library are not accurate, try again using the full absolute path.

-	If you encounter `rsync` errors during installation, it's typically because you are trying to run the installer without first navigating to the cocos3d distribution directory.
+	If you encounter errors during installation, it's typically because you are trying to run the installer without first navigating to the cocos3d distribution directory.
 	Be sure to run the installer from the cocos3d distribution directory.

 5. That's it!